Judie Aronson

-Judith M. Aronson (born June 7, 1964) is an American actress who has appeared in many films and television shows.
+Judith Aronson (born in June 1964) is an American actress who has appeared in many films and television shows.

 Career

+Born in June 1964, and raised in Los Angeles, Aronson is one of five daughters born to Diane Fern (née Weinberg) and Hillel Samuel Aronson.
+She is also the granddaughter of Russian-born Rabbi David Aronson, former President of the Rabbinical Assembly of America and author, in 1945, of The Jewish Way of Life.
+She attended Grant High School.

-Judie Aronson was born in Los Angeles, California, in 1964.
-Her first film role was in the 1984 horror film Friday the 13th: The Final Chapter as Samantha.
+Aronson's first film role was in the 1984 horror film Friday the 13th: The Final Chapter as Samantha.
 In 1985, she appeared in the hit comedy movie Weird Science as Hilly and in the action movie American Ninja.
 She briefly retired from acting in film and television after the 2005 film Kiss Kiss Bang Bang before returning in 2013 to appear in the documentary Crystal Lake Memories: The Complete History of Friday the 13th.

 Aronson played Sara Duncan on the short-lived series Pursuit of Happiness (1987–88).
 She has also made numerous guest appearances on such television shows as Sledge Hammer!, The Powers of Matthew Star, Simon & Simon, Midnight Caller, Full House, Beverly Hills, 90210, Las Vegas, Charles in Charge and Law & Order: Criminal Intent.
 She made an appearance in the 1990 music video, "(Can't Live Without Your) Love and Affection", by Nelson.

 In addition to her acting career, Aronson is also an entrepreneur.
 She owned a Curio Shoppe and currently runs Pilates studios in the Los Angeles area.